Close

 Greater affordability for child and dependent care

-Dependent care services, such as day care, preschool or after-school care, can be significant.
-By using a DCFSA, you can allocate pretax dollars toward these expenses, effectively reducing out-of-pocket costs.
+Dependent care services, such as day care, preschool or after-school care, can be a significant expense.
+By using a DCFSA, you can allocate pretax earnings toward these expenses, effectively reducing out-of-pocket costs.
 This can make quality care more affordable and help families manage their budgets.

 Image of Reservation 1